Dr. Helen Barron

 Postdoctoral Neuroscientist in Cross-species Behavioural Neurophysiology, Supernumerary Fellow of Merton College

 Helen studied Natural Sciences at University of Cambridge, before joining the 4-year MRC Clinical Neurosciences PhD program at University College London.
 Helen's PhD research was supervised by Prof. Tim Behrens and Prof. Ray Dolan at the Wellcome Trust Centre for Neuroimaging, London, and completed in September 2015.
 During her PhD, Helen used Magnetic Resonance Imaging (MRI) to investigate mechanisms for memory and decision making in the human brain.
-From October 2015, Helen moved to the University of Oxford where she completed a three year Junior Research Fellowship at Merton College, before taking up her current post.
-During her three year fellowship Helen worked with David Dupret's Group in the Unit where she developed a cross-species approach to investigate mechanisms for memory retrieval.
+From October 2015, Helen moved to the University of Oxford where she completed a three-year Junior Research Fellowship at Merton College, before taking up her current post.
+During her three-year fellowship Helen worked with Prof. David Dupret in the Unit to combine large-scale single-unit recordings with optogenetic manipulations in the hippocampus.

 - How are memories stored in the brain?

 - What mechanisms underlie the retrieval of memory?

 - How are memories used to support decision making?

 - Functional Magnetic Resonance Imaging